joolstorrentecalo/gitlab-foss/doc/user/group/access_and_permissions.md

 DETAILS:
 **Tier:** Premium, Ultimate
 **Offering:** Self-managed

-> - Support for custom roles for users synced in groups [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/435229) in GitLab 17.2.

 Group syncing allows LDAP groups to be mapped to GitLab groups.
 This provides more control over per-group user management.
 To configure group syncing, edit the `group_base` **DN** (`'OU=Global Groups,OU=GitLab INT,DC=GitLab,DC=org'`).
 This **OU** contains all groups that are associated with GitLab groups.